yy502/inkscape-laserpecker/README.md

 ## Sample Images

 I have included a few sample images for you to test convert to Gcode and engrave with LaserPecker.
-The reason why I did not include any sample Gcode is because you will need to choose the best settings (power+speed) for your target material at the point of generation.
+The reason why I did not include any sample Gcode is because you will need to choose the best settings (power,speed) for your material at the point of generation.

-## Useful Gcode Files - To Be Uploaded
+## Useful Gcode Files

 In `gcode` directory, I have created some Gcode files to help you quickly test and find out the optimal power+speed settings for cutting or engraving your target material.

+* `engraving_test_p160-255,s500-800.txt`: Sweep across different power and speeds with small step sizes to help you map different engraving results to accurate Gcode settings (power,speed).
-* `find_cut_speed.txt`: Using the maximum laser power to cut at different speeds.
-This helps you to find the fastest speed that your target material can be cut at.
+* `cutting_test_p200-255,s70-400.txt`: This helps you to find the lowest possible setting that your material can be cut with.
+If even the highest setting (p255,s70) is unable to cut your meterial, consider cutting multiple times.
-* `grayscale_sweep.txt`: Engrave a 2D "matrix" using incrementally changing power and speed settings to help you map different engraving results to accurate settings.
+* `sample_result.jpg`: Test results on a recycled paper.

 ## Credit